timescale/docs/api/add_continuous_aggregate_policy.md

 ## add_continuous_aggregate_policy() <tag type="community">Community</tag>
 Create a policy that automatically refreshes a continuous aggregate.
+To view the policies that you set or the policies that already exist, see [informational views][informational-views].

 ### Required arguments